Content Marketing Tools: Utility Belt for Content Marketers

 7. Google URL Builder

 Unless you add tracking code to the links in your email, you won’t be able to separate the traffic from your campaigns in Analytics.
 It only takes a minute to run your links through this tool.
 Enter the Campaign Source (“utility_belt_newsletter”) and Campaign Medium (“email”).
 Now when you look at your Analytics, the traffic from your email will appear as a separate traffic source.
-Here are full instructions on how to use the URL builder for Google Analytics.
+Here are full instructions on how to use the URL builder for GA4.

 8. MailChimp (or similar Email Service Provider / ESP)